Marisa Matias: 2009 – 2014

-In 2012, she was still nominated rapporteur of the European Parliament for the evaluation of the European Central Bank (ECB) activities of 2011, the year the ECB presidency changed.
-In a very disputed process and hard negotiations, her report would be approved by one vote of difference in the Economic and Monetary Affairs Committee.
-Later, the report would be approved, in plenary, still in 2013, but Marisa Matias requested her name to be withdraw as a result of approved changes in the final vote.
-Those changed took out of the report all the critical references to the ECB as member of the European Troika, equally eliminating the proposal to oblige the ECB to restore to the countries under the Troika's intervention the profits resulting from the complex processes of buying and selling of public debt titles.
+In 2012, she was still nominated rapporteur of the European Parliament for the evaluation of the European Central Bank's (ECB) activities of 2011.
+In a very disputed process and hard negotiations, her report was narrowly approved by one vote (23 votes in favour, 22 against) in the Economic and Monetary Affairs Committee.
+The report was finally approved in April 2013, but Marisa Matias requested her name to be withdrawn as a result of last-minute amendments which removed all critical references to the ECB's role in the European Troika, and demands to return profits made by the ECB under the ECB's market securities programme.

 Marisa Matias was, still, the Parliament's rapporteur for four opinion on European strategy for adapting to climate change, resettling of GDP calculation, proposal for a new pluri-annual financing framework and regulation defining indexes on the goods traded in stock market.

 As shadow rapporteur, meaning, MEP responsible within its parliamentary group, to follow and negotiate proposals led by other colleagues from other parliamentary groups, Marisa Matias followed, during the mandate, the making of 25 parliamentary proposals, having presented proposals for change and being present in negotiation meetings.
 So far, was also co-author of 119 proposals of parliamentary resolutions.

 While Vice-President of the Parliament to the relations with the Mashreq countries (Lebanon, Syria, Jordan and Egypt) was part and presided to several parliamentary negotiations with these countries, coordinating processes of negotiation with the correspondent national parliaments.
 This was also done during the period known for the transformations introduced by the Arab Spring.
 Marisa is also member of the Parliament's Delegation to the relations with the Palestinian Legislative Council, having developed initiatives mainly concerning the siege of the Gaza Strip.